 Other Pentecostal and Charismatic Church in roads into fabric of the community are growing.
 However more work is needed here also.

 Just to mention few, there are other churches gaining grounds which I have not mention over here.
 These churches are seriously working to breakthrough with the gospel.
 They need encouragement; support, training, prayer and other assistance that will enable them sustain the work they are doing for the Kingdom of God in the community.

-The major challenge is getting resident pastors to stay among them to provide pastoral leadership and service to the Churches and the community.
+The major challenger is getting a resident pastors to stay among them to provide pastoral leadership and service to the Churches and community.

-Nonetheless from our finding the traditional Fetish Priest, their worship and followers are losing ground because most of their followers have shifted to the Christian community but not converted and properly disciple as born again believers!
+Nonetheless from our finding the traditional Fetish Priest and their worship follower are losing ground because most of their followers have shifted to the Christian community but not converted and properly disciple as born again believers!
 There is still practice of spotted traditional religion of this faith in Awomberew community and its surrounding today.

 But thank be to God for the few local Church leaders who are doing their best to provide biblical teaching to address these issues in their respectively churches.
 They need encouragement and persistence prayers every day.

-Reach Out Global team are here in this village working with the local Baptist Church to address these challenges and to bridge the gap by providing Bible teaching, discipleship and leadership training not only for the Baptist church but all local Pastors working in the community to train the trainers to engage in proper disciple-making, Leadership development and Church growth.
+We from LMC are here in this village working with the Baptist Church to address these challengers and to bridge the gap by providing Bible teaching, discipleship and leadership training not only for the Baptist church but all local Pastors working in the community to engage in proper disciple-making, Leadership and Church growth.

 Disclaimer: The contents of these pages are provided as an information guide only, in good faith.
 The use of this website is at the viewer’s sole risk.
 While every effort is made to present up-to-date and accurate information, no responsibility or liability is accepted by the owners of this website for any errors, omissions, outdated, or misleading information on these pages or any site to which these pages connect or are linked.